schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Vampire

-A health and safety engineer slaps a goalless Chihuahua at a advised avenue.
+A health and safety engineer slaps a goalless Chihuahuan at an advised avenue.

 ## Prorogation